Spizzenergi: 2012-present

 The band also completed a five-city UK tour with Spear of Destiny, a double headline St. Valentine show with Department S, and a repeat appearance at the Undercover Festival.

 2015 also saw headline shows in London, Munich and Augsburg, as well as five UK cities with Theatre of Hate, and back-to-back gigs in Edinburgh and Glasgow with The Rezillos.

 On 20 September 2016, the band headlined the 100 Club's 40th-anniversary punk festival.
 2016 also saw the band perform at the Rebellion and Undercover punk festivals, the London Punk Festival, their own annual summer party at the Dublin Castle, and in a guest appearance at the 2016 Bowie Convention in Derby.

 The band planned a 2017 live schedule to promote the release of a new vinyl single called "Here Come the Machines" and a reworking of "Red and Black" from the 1980 debut album.

 Long term drummer Jeff Walker was replaced in early 2020 by ex-Department S and The Wigs, drummer Alan Galaxy.

-In 2020 a new single mixed by Tony Visconti, "Christmas in Denmark Street" c/w "Shallow End" was released via Holy Dotage Records to great acclaim and, whilst not troubling the mainstream did reach number 7 in the Official UK Vinyl Chart and the top ten in Mike Read's much respected Heritage Chart.
-This was swiftly followed by a limited edition single of a faithful cover version of David Bowie's "Valentine's Day" which was again mixed by long term Bowie collaborator Tony Visconti, the initial pressing was issued on purple vinyl.
-Once again this made the Heritage Chart Top 10 along with a number 3 placing in the official UK vinyl chart.
+In 2020 a new single, "Christmas in Denmark Street", mixed by Tony Visconti, reached number 7 in the Official Vinyl Singles Chart.
+This was followed in 2021 by a faithful cover version of David Bowie's "Valentine's Day", again mixed by Visconti, which reached number 3 in the vinyl chart.